 - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems.

 - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.

-The City of Oldsmar has performed other compliance monitoring tests on its water as required by FDEP and EPA in addition to those reported in the Inorganic, Disinfection by-products, Lead & Copper, and Unregulated Contaminant Monitoring Regulation (UCMR) tables in this report.
+The City of Oldsmar has performed other compliance monitoring tests on its water as required by FDEP and EPA in addition to those reported in the Inorganic, Disinfection by-products, and Lead & Copper in this report.
 Results of these tests performed were all found to be non-detectable.

 Water is critical for sustainable development, including environmental integrity and the alleviation of poverty and hunger, and is indispensable for human health and well-being.

 The City of Oldsmar Public Water System routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
 Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1, 2022, to December 31, 2022.
 Data obtained before January 1, 2022, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
 The following tables refer to the analysis performed on the water in the City of Oldsmar’s Distribution System.

 LEAD AND COPPER (TAP WATER) - CITY OF OLDSMAR PUBLIC WATER SYSTEM